syahidfrd/go-boilerplate/README.md

 ```

 ### Test
-Run below command to run test, and make sure that all tests are passing.
+Run below command to run test, and make sure that all tests are passing
 ```
 go test -v ./...
 ```